ErickScur/fast-typer/README.md

 # Fast Typer⚡
-A simple typing game amde with HTML, CSS and JS
+A simple typing game made with HTML, CSS and JS